 Torbjörn Eriksson for locating it.

-A scenic view through the palm trees from a bit west on Sunset.
-It's a 1979 Roy Hankey photo from the Los Angeles Public Library.
+1979 - A scenic view through the palm trees from a bit west on Sunset.
+It's another Roy Hankey photo from the Los Angeles Public Library.
 The Library also has another similar shot without the palm trees.

-A 1983 photo of the Sunset from Jay Allen Sanford's 2010 San Diego Reader article "Pussycat Theaters - a comprehensive history of a California dynasty."
+1983 - A photo from Jay Allen Sanford's 2010 San Diego Reader article "Pussycat Theaters - a comprehensive history of a California dynasty."
 The version of Sanford's article now online at SDR has lost all of its photos.
 A better bet might be on Blogspot: "Pussycat Theater History 1" and "Pussycat Theater History 2."

-Looking north on Western in 2019.
+2019 - Looking north on Western.
 The theatre was once just just beyond that Verizon location.
 That's Sunset Blvd. on the right.
 Photo: Google Maps

 The Sunset in the Movies: